AlessandraColli/pacsColliColombo/README.md

 Remarks:

 1) the shift of indexes from R to C++ is done within the R functions smooth.FEM.basis and smooth.FEM.FPCA.
 Do not use C++ scripts directly on the R mesh objects, unless you take care of shifing indexes by yourself.

+2) The datasets manual will soon be updated